Mersey Tidal Power bridge linking Liverpool and Wirral edges closer

 and live on Freeview channel 276

-The multi-billion-pound Mersey Tidal Power project that could see a barrage bridge stretch from Liverpool to Wirral has taken a big step forward as it moves towards the formal planning consent process.
+The multi-billion pound Mersey Tidal Power project that could see a barrage bridge connect Liverpool and Wirral has taken a big step forward as it enters the formal planning consent process.

 The Mersey Tidal Power project has been in talks for years and aims to provide clean renewable energy to residents, as well as a multitude of job opportunities.
 A barrage, which could generate power for 120 years, is Metro Mayor Steve Rotheram's preferred option.